Shih Tzu Health

 Hair Loss in Shih Tzu Dogs

-Hair loss, also known as alopecia is not common but does happen in the Shih Tzu breed.
-There are many reasons thinning and lost hair can happen.
-Learn about the causes, symptoms, treatments, and prevention of hair loss and follow Lucy's hair lost story.
+Hair loss, also known as alopecia, is uncommon but does occur in the Shih Tzu breed.
+There are many reasons thinning and hair loss can occur.
+Learn about the causes, symptoms, treatments, and prevention of hair loss and follow Lucy's hair loss story.

 Shih Tzu Hair Loss